supervisely/docs/customization/agents/ami/README.md

 If, for some reason, your computer doesn't meet the requirements, hardware (no GPU) or software (no CUDA or nvidia-docker), there is a quick way to try training & inference with Supervisely on Amazon EC2.

-We have prepared an AMI (ready-to-use Amazon Machine Image) that already has every component prepared.
 If you have an account on EC2, deploying Supervisely agent is easy as one-two-three:

 ## Step 1: Login into Amazon EC2 Console